ThePhD/sol2/docs/source/api/protected_function.rst

 .. code-block:: cpp

 	class protected_function : public reference;
+	typedef protected_function safe_function;

-Inspired by a request from `starwing<https://github.com/starwing>` in the old repository, this class provides the same interface as :doc:`function<function>` but with heavy protection and a potential error handler for any Lua errors and C++ exceptions.
+Inspired by a request from `starwing`_ in the :doc:`old sol repository<../origin>`, this class provides the same interface as :doc:`function<function>` but with heavy protection and a potential error handler for any Lua errors and C++ exceptions.
 You can grab a function directly off the stack using the constructor, or pass to it 2 valid functions, which we'll demonstrate a little later.

 When called without the return types being specified by either a ``sol::types<...>`` list or a ``call<Ret...>( ... )`` template type list, it generates a :doc:`protected_function_result<proxy>` class that gets implicitly converted to the requested return type.
 For example: